jordyf15/full-stack-open-2020/part1/README.md

 # Part 1
+In this part we will learn about the React-library and also some feature of Javascript that are important for understanding React.

 Part 1 consist of 4 sections:
 1. Introduction to react:
 In this section we will learn about component in react and also passing data to components with props.